deepankarm/org-jina-examples/my_first_jina_app/chapters/run.md

 ⚠️ Now we're going to get our hands dirty, and if we're going to run into trouble, this is where we'll find it.
 If you hit any snags, check our **[troubleshooting](./troubleshooting.md)** section!

+ℹ️ In this tutorial we're using Jina's RESTful API.
+In [other examples](https://github.com/jina-ai/examples) we currently use gRPC.
+So if the code seems a litte different, that's why!

 ## Prepare the Data

 Our goal is to find out who said what in South Park episodes when a user queries a phrase.
 The [SouthPark dataset](https://github.com/BobAdamsEE/SouthParkData/) contains the characters and lines from seasons 1 to 19.
 Many thanks to [BobAdamsEE](https://github.com/BobAdamsEE) for sharing this awesome resource!👏